hanjie-jiang/bias-to-action/_notes/week1-2_probability_and_markov/Week1P4 - ML Fundamentals.md

 #smape #regression-metrics
 ###### Quick definitions

-Let $y$ be the true value and $\hat y$​ the prediction.
+Let $y$ be the true value and $\hat y$â€‹ the prediction.
 **sMAPE** (common form):
 $$\frac{100}{n}\sum\frac{2|y-\hat y|}{|y|+|\hat y|}$$
 ###### When to use which
 - **Use RMSE** when:
     - Big errors are much worse than small ones (squared penalty).
-    - The target never hits zero/near-zero and units are meaningful (e.g., dollars, °C).
+    - The target never hits zero/near-zero and units are meaningful (e.g., dollars, Â°C).
     - You care about _calibration_ and smooth optimization (differentiable).
 - **Use MAPE** when:
-    - Stakeholders want an average **percentage** error that’s easy to read.
+    - Stakeholders want an average **percentage** error thatâ€™s easy to read.
     - True values are **strictly positive and not near zero** (e.g., revenue, demand > 0).
-    - You’re okay that over-forecasts and under-forecasts are weighted differently (MAPE tends to penalize under-forecasting less when $y$ is small).
+    - Youâ€™re okay that over-forecasts and under-forecasts are weighted differently (MAPE tends to penalize under-forecasting less when $y$ is small).
 - **Use sMAPE** when:
-    - You want a percentage-like metric that’s **less explosive near zero** than MAPE.
+    - You want a percentage-like metric thatâ€™s **less explosive near zero** than MAPE.
     - You have occasional zeros or tiny values.
-    - You accept that sMAPE has its own quirks (bounded but not perfectly “symmetric” in practice).
+    - You accept that sMAPE has its own quirks (bounded but not perfectly â€œsymmetricâ€ in practice).
 ###### Strengths & gotchas (TL;DR)
 - **RMSE**
-    - ✅ Sensitive to large mistakes (good if that matches cost).
+    - âœ… Sensitive to large mistakes (good if that matches cost).
-    - ⚠️ Outlier-heavy data can dominate the score.
+    - âš ï¸ Outlier-heavy data can dominate the score.
-    - ⚠️ Scale-dependent—hard to compare across series with different scales.
+    - âš ï¸ Scale-dependentâ€”hard to compare across series with different scales.
 - **MAPE**
-    - ✅ Intuitive (%).
+    - âœ… Intuitive (%).
-    - ⚠️ Undefined at y=0; huge when y ≈ 0.
+    - âš ï¸ Undefined at y=0; huge when y â‰ˆ 0.
-    - ⚠️ Can favor **under-forecasting** for small y.
+    - âš ï¸ Can favor **under-forecasting** for small y.
 - **sMAPE**
-    - ✅ Handles zeros better; bounded.
+    - âœ… Handles zeros better; bounded.
-    - ⚠️ Still quirky near zero and not a true “cost” for optimization.
+    - âš ï¸ Still quirky near zero and not a true â€œcostâ€ for optimization.
-    - ⚠️ Different papers/tools use slightly different variants—state your formula.
+    - âš ï¸ Different papers/tools use slightly different variantsâ€”state your formula.
 ###### Other basic metrics you should know
 - **MAE**: Robust to outliers vs RMSE; easy to explain (units).
 ###### Simple decision guide